-We both have breathe now.
+We can breathe now – not that it seems essential but it’s handy if you want to talk.
 We’re alive.
 I have a new body.
 It’s just like my old one but, as I said, I wasn’t hoping for too much.
 So what has changed?
 Me for a start.
 Hmm… I get the feeling there are fewer rules here – as if I’ve been given more power over myself and surroundings.
 That’s a bit scary.
 I may have no one else to blame things on.

 She’s dark skinned, with a big smile and seriously white teeth.
 The sort of teeth you’d only expect to see in a full moon.
 She’s full of life, wit, and shaped a bit like a peach.
 Short arms and legs, tiny hands and feet.
 She’s bossy, sarcastic and a bully.
-This is the comrade fate has thrown me to enter the new world with.
+This is the comrade fate has thrown me to enter a new existence with.